Monitoring customer churn is crucial for managing your subscription business, but tracking the rate alone is not enough.

 2. Voluntary Active Churn

 These are customers who proactively cancel your product or service.
-This type of churn can occur due to various reasons, such as poor onboarding, poor customer service, or switching to a competitor.
+This type of churn can occur for specific reasons, such as poor onboarding, poor customer service, or switching to a competitor.

 Voluntary churn likely makes up a large chunk of your lost revenue, and you should focus most of your strategic initiatives on preventing it.
 Here are some ideas: